artsy/artsy.github.io/_posts/2016-08-18-On-Emission.markdown

  <img src="/images/emission/emission-logo-artsy.svg" style="height:300px;">
 </center>

 I arrived fashionably late to the React Native party in Artsy.
 I had been a part of our [Auctions Team][auctions_team], where we worked in Swift with [some light-FRP][interstellar].
-We were not affected by 4 months of work on moving to React Native, at all.
+We were not affected by the 4 months of simultaneous work on moving to React Native, at all.

 It was a quiet revolution.
 We did not have to install `npm`, made zero changes to the code for auctions and the whole app's infrastructure barely changed.
 What gives?